Sales Prepayments in Business Central: Setup & Invoicing Guide

 Understanding the accounting side of sales prepayments in Business Central

-In Business Central, a prepayment invoice is like a normal sales invoice with one fundamental difference: the amount is registered in a prepayment account.
+In Business Central, a prepayment invoice is similar to a normal sales invoice with one fundamental difference: the amount is registered in a prepayment account.
 As I mentioned before, this can be a liability in the balance sheet or revenues in the income statement.
-Regardless of the setup, posting a prepayment invoice in Business Central will result it the following transactions:
+Regardless of the setup, posting a prepayment invoice in Business Central will result in the following transactions:

 Dr. Accounts Receivables